kubevault/prometheus-exporter/docs/concepts/policy-crds/vaultpolicy.md

 # VaultPolicy CRD

-On deployment of VaultPolicy, the vault operator will create Vault [Policy](https://www.vaultproject.io/docs/concepts/policies.html) according to `VaultPolicy` CRD (CustomResourceDefinition) specification.
+On deployment of VaultPolicy, the KubeVault operator will create Vault [Policy](https://www.vaultproject.io/docs/concepts/policies.html) according to `VaultPolicy` CRD (CustomResourceDefinition) specification.
 If the user deletes the VaultPolicy CRD, then respective policy will also be deleted from Vault.

 ```yaml